ebellocchia/bip_utils/readme/electrum_v2_mnemonic.md

 With respect to BIP-0039, the desired mnemonic type can be specified when validating or encoding a mnemonic.
 If `None`, any valid mnemonic type will be accepted.\
-For `ElectrumV2MnemonicValidator.Validate` and `ElectrumV2MnemonicDecoder`, `ValueError` will be raised in case the mnemonic type is not existent of it's different to the specified one,
+For `ElectrumV2MnemonicValidator.Validate` and `ElectrumV2MnemonicDecoder`, `ValueError` will be raised in case the mnemonic type does not exist or it's different from the specified one.

 **Code example**